Go to search feature Go to content

 • 15-year investment horizon.

-SEB Nordic Green Energy Fund was created to enable an accelerated transformation of the energy sector by developing, acquiring, and integrating smaller energy assets into larger portfolios and investing in new technology to increase energy output as well as to meet modern ESG standards and environmental requirements.
+SEB Nordic Energy was created to enable an accelerated transformation of the energy sector by acquiring, developing and integrating small - to mid-scale energy assets into larger portfolios and investing in new technology to increase energy output as well as to meet modern ESG standards and environmental requirements.

-Smaller scale local assets for green energy generation have a key role to play in a successful transformation of today’s energy landscape into a more sustainable, resilient, and efficient energy system that can deliver more power and thereby enable the needed electrification of industry and transportation ty.
+Small - to mid-scale local assets for green energy generation have a key role to play in a successful transformation of today’s Nordic energy landscape into a more sustainable, resilient, and efficient energy system that can deliver more power and thereby enable the needed electrification of industry and transportation ty.

 Already today, these assets represent a significant part of the energy production in the Nordic countries.
 The fund offers an attractive risk-return proposition, inflation protection, low volatility and long-term alternative investment opportunity.